 |Violet M M Drewry||Niece||Single||14||Brixton, London|

 |Gibbs, Elizabeth||Servant||Single||32||Domestic Servant||Swindon, Wiltshire|

-In the 1901 census Ina Leon's has been transcribed as Mateon.
-The girls have lied about their ages or more like their ages (like the names) have been transcribed incorrectly.
-(The Census records we see are transcriptions of original house-to-house information collected on the census day.)
+In the 1901 census, Ina Leon's name has been transcribed as Mateon.
+The girls have lied about their ages or perhaps their ages (like their names) have been transcribed incorrectly.
+(The Census records available to us are transcriptions of original house-to-house information collected on the census day.)

 In the 1911 census at 250, Portsdown Road, Maida Vale: